 The challenge of the Presidential Sports Award program is for Americans to make a commitment to fitness through active and regular participation in sports and fitness activities.
 Earning the award means that an individual has put in time and effort to meet the challenge of personal fitness.
 The award recognizes this achievement and the fact that the individual is part of a nationwide effort toward a healthier, more vital America.

 Awards can be earned in any of numerous sports/fitness activities--such as roller skating, bicycling, dancing, swimming, walking, golf or t'ai chi--and individuals can earn as many awards in as many categories as they like.
 See www.presidentschallenge.org for more information.

 Some things learned to date:

 - Those who have achieved successful weight loss report making substantial changes in eating and exercise habits in order to lose weight and maintain their losses.
-On average, registrants report consuming about 1400 kcal/day (24 percent calories from fat) and expending about 400 kcal/day in physical exercise.
+On average, registrants report consuming about 1400 kcal/day (24 percent calories from fat) and burning about 400 kcal/day through physical exercise.
 Walking is the most frequently cited physical activity.

 - The average registrant has lost about 60 pounds and kept it off for about 5 years.

 - Two-thirds of these successful weight losers were overweight as children, and 60 percent report a family history of obesity.